 Photo pose ideas for family of 4

-While family poses are of course group poses, they’re not just any group of people.
+While family of 4 photography poses are of course group poses, they’re not just any group of people.
 They’re a very connected group of people, so there’s more to posing families than with other types of group photography.
 A good pose for groups isn’t necessarily a good pose for family photography sessions.

 With that said, no matter what the situation, great poses start with all the subjects looking comfortable.
 If you get that right and the pose isn’t perfect you’ll have a better shot than if the pose is perfect and someone looks stiff and uncomfortable.